maddyblue/junk/README.md

 A `-v` flag is available for verbosity.
 A `-n` flag is available to perform a dry run, in which no actions are taken.

+### app engine / relative imports

+When working on an App Engine project, use the `-r` flag.
+This will cause all `third_party` imports to be local packages.
+This is needed because otherwise App Engine will run `init()` routines from your `.go` files twice.

 # updating

 To update a third_party package to a newer version, fetch the most recent version of it with `go get -u other.com/user/package`, and run `party` again in your project's directory.